ValveSoftware/Dota-2/README.md

 - Do not use ALL CAPS when creating an issue report.
 - Do not repeatedly update an open issue remarking that the issue persists.

-Remember: Just because the issue you reported was reported here does not mean that it is an issue with Dota 2 Reborn.
+Remember: Just because the issue you reported was reported here does not mean that it is an issue with Dota 2.
 As well, should your issue not be resolved immediately, it does not mean that a resolution is not being researched or tested.
 Patience is always appreciated.

 Reporting Issues
 ----------------